Appalachian State vs. Georgia State NCAA Football Odds, Plays and Insights | October 2, 2021

-The Appalachian State Mountaineers (3-1, 0-0 Sun Belt) visit the Georgia State Panthers (1-3, 0-0 Sun Belt) on Saturday, October 2, 2021 in matchup between Sun Belt rivals at Center Parc Stadium.
-Georgia State is a 10-point underdog.
-The game has an over/under of 55.5.
+The Appalachian State Mountaineers (3-1, 0-0 Sun Belt) are 10-point favorites when they visit the Georgia State Panthers (1-3, 0-0 Sun Belt) in a Sun Belt matchup on Saturday, October 2, 2021 at Center Parc Stadium.
+The total is 55.5 points for this game.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.